Michigan groups help people in mental health crisis

 In Ingham County, there is a 24/7 support hotline and walk-in service.

 “We have walk-ins.
 We don’t schedule for you to come in, you are experiencing crisis and this is how we are going to help you.
-We’re meeting you where you are at,” said Lifeways supervisor Nikki Wanans.
+We’re meeting you where you are at,” said LifeWays supervisor Nikki Winans.

 It’s immediate help for anyone who is struggling.